 THE DEBATE: On Thursday, February 26, 2015, the McCain Institute for International Leadership hosted “A New U.S.-Cuba Policy: Did Cuba Win?” at the Navy Heritage Center in Washington, DC.
 Following President Obama’s December announcement of his intention to re-establish formal diplomatic relations between the United States and Cuba, debaters argued over the merits of renewed U.S. engagement with Cuba.

 Key points made in favor of the new U.S.-Cuba Policy:

-- Fifty years of sanctions and embargo has failed to bring about any meaningful change in Cuba – it is time to try new approaches.
+- Fifty years of sanctions and embargo have failed to bring about any meaningful change in Cuba – it is time to try new approaches.

-- By expanding U.S. engagement with Cuba, we can have empower society and strengthen prospects for change from within.
+- By expanding U.S. engagement with Cuba, we can have an empowered society and strengthen prospects for change from within.

 - It is not an “either-or” proposition: it is possible both to engage with Cuba and support human rights and democracy at the same time.

 - The new policy can create a platform for constructive discussion on pressing issues, and allow for cooperation on matters where Cuba and the United States share common interests, such as drug smuggling and human trafficking.

 - Opening up to Cuba will strengthen the U.S. position in the Western Hemisphere more broadly, where the policy of isolating Cuba was extremely unpopular.

 - The new policy can create a platform for constructive discussion on pressing issues, and allow for enhanced cooperation on matters where Cuba and the United States share common interests, such as drug smuggling, human trafficking, environmental remediation in the Gulf, search and rescue activities, and Center for Disease Control collaboration.

 Key points made against the policy shift: